Have you ever stumbled across a blog that seemed “off” and chaotic?

 Choosing the Tone – Start with your Why

-My “why” is that I want to teach and share my knowledge about earning money with side gigs.
-More specifically, I want to help people finance big dreams.
+My “why” is that I want to teach and share my knowledge about earning money with writing projects.
+More specifically, I want to help people finance their bold dreams.

 Proper grammar is essential for effective communication.
 Sentence construction is one element that defines the style and tone of your blog.
 A blog aimed at video gamers may have a different grammar construction than a blog targeting fashionistas.
 Grammar is what creates the essential context to deliver the same message to two very different communities of readers.